kyren/webrtc-unreliable/README.md

 This crate is not meant as a general purpose WebRTC data channel system, it is instead designed to be used as the bottom level UDP-like transport layer of a higher level protocol in an environment where UDP is not available.

-It requires a tokio runtime and provides an async API for accepting WebRTC connections from browsers and sending and receiving WebRTC unreliable data channel messages from multiple clients.
+It provides an async API for accepting WebRTC connections from browsers and sending and receiving WebRTC unreliable data channel messages from multiple clients.

 The full set of protocols needed to implement WebRTC is daunting.
 This crate implements only the bare minimum subset of WebRTC required to support